Skip to content

 Why Vue?

-If you already know Vue, Pellicule feels natural:
+If you already know Vue, the programming model stays familiar:

-- No new concepts — If you can build a Vue component, you can make a video
+• No new rendering model — If you can build a Vue component, you can make a video

 When to Use Pellicule